All Trends

 Noah Fram-Schwartz

-Shower water quality is a growing skincare focus
+Shower water quality is a growing focus

 In fact, Jolie pitches its product as a financial investment: “Women who invest in their appearance spend an average of almost $3,800 a year on beauty-related expenses…if you are combining your products with unfiltered water, you're foiling your investment in your appearance.”